 Dog Lost.
 Still Missing

 “I’ve had Ozzy for nearly eight years, and he is one of 10 dogs we have,” she said.
 “I lived in Cyprus until February 2018, where I’d set up a rescue for Vizslas and Vizsla-crosses.
+We have helped hundreds of dogs; they all live in the UK now and have extraordinary lives.
+The 10 I have are the waifs and strays who returned with eight cats and me!

 “Last September, admitted Ozzy to a veterinary referral hospital in Cambridgeshire to have a stent put in to help with a heart problem.

-It made him feel a lot better, but that night he was taken out at 11 pm for a toilet break, and it was very windy.
+It made him feel a lot better, but that night, he was taken out at 11 pm for a toilet break, and it was very windy.
 He got spooked and somehow escaped from an unsecured area.
 It wasn’t perfect, although the team has been very supportive in doing all they can to help us find him.

 My life stopped when I received the phone call saying he was missing.
 I want him home.